zammad/zammad-user-documentation/basics/service-ticket/create.rst

 Zammad does its best to create tickets automatically when new customer issues come your way.
 But sometimes,
-there’s just no way for Zammad to know when an issue arrives – like when a customer calls on the phone.
+there's just no way for Zammad to know when an issue arrives – like when a customer calls on the phone.

 In these cases, Zammad needs your help to **create a new ticket**.